turboLJY/Transfer-Prompts-for-Text-Generation/README.md

 # Transfer-Prompts-for-Text-Generation

-This repository contains the source codes and datasets for NAACL 2022 paper "Learning to Transfer Prompts for Text Generation".
+This is the repository for our NAACL 2022 paper "Learning to Transfer Prompts for Text Generation".
+The implementation is completely based on our newly-developed text generation library [TextBox 2.0](https://github.com/RUCAIBox/TextBox).

 # Directory